VictorShan/cse154-serverless-exploration/README.md

         - Stop listening to database changes once the page has closed [Documentation](https://firebase.google.com/docs/database/web/read-and-write#detach_listeners)
 4. Deploy to firebase using `firebase deploy`

-## Finished
+## Final Thoughts
 You should be able view this on your own site.
-Please submit an issue if it does not work.
+Please check the master branch for if you get stuck and submit an issue if that doesn't solve your issue.